SampleEnvironment/secop-site/source/implementations/frappy.rst

 Packages
 --------

-There are RPM and debian packages are built by us.
+There are RPM and debian packages uilt by us.

+Windows builds can be found `here <https://forge.frm2.tum.de/public/>`_.

 .. pypi once that has been resolved